-With today's variety of gins, the bee's knees is a delightful cocktail with fun possibilities.
-A London dry gin will create a completely different profile than one of the new American-style gins.
-Each gin has its own blend of botanicals that will be accented quite nicely with the lemon and honey.
+With today's variety of gins, the Bee's Knees is a cocktail with many possibilities.
+Each gin has its own blend of botanicals, all of which will be accented quite nicely by the lemon and honey.
 It's a fun cocktail to play around with and every drink offers a unique experience.